rothschildGFX/RothschildGFX/README.md

-# maxhewett
+# RothschildGFX
-Homepage for Myself &amp; MH Design
+Homepage for RothschildGFX